RabidTunes/pixer/FAQ.md

 Yes

-# ...will you expand this section with more questions that people may have after using your plugin?
+# ...will you at least expand this section with more questions that people may have after using your addon?

 Yes